jsevo/taxumap/README.md

 ```bash
 python taxumap/run_taxumap.py -t taxonomy.csv -m microbiota_table.csv
 ```
 Your embedding will be saved in your current folder, or you can provide a location with the `-o path/to/folder/` flag.
-Additionally, the flag `-n` should be folllowed by the number of unique patients in your sample (see flag information below for more details).
+Additionally, for best results, the flag `-n` should be folllowed by the number of unique patients in your dataset (see flag information below for more details).

 ### Python: